SciML/SciMLSensitivity.jl/docs/src/Benchmark.md

 ## Vs torchsde on small SDEs

-Using the code from torchsde's README we demonstrated a [>70,000x performance advantage over torchsde](https://gist.github.com/ChrisRackauckas/6a03e7b151c86b32d74b41af54d495c6).
+Using the code from torchsde's README, we demonstrated a [>70,000x performance advantage over torchsde](https://gist.github.com/ChrisRackauckas/6a03e7b151c86b32d74b41af54d495c6).
-Further benchmarking is planned but was found to be computationally infeasible for the time being.
+Further benchmarking is planned, but was found to be computationally infeasible at this time.

 ## A bunch of adjoint choices on neural ODEs